- Course Type: Undergraduate

 Did you know?

-- Trinity College Dublin is ranked in the world's top 100 universities for Mathematics and for Physics (2012 QS rankings).
+- Trinity is ranked in the world's top 150 universities for Physics and Astronomy (2014 QS rankings).

 Tel: +353 1 896 1949 / 2019